Fun In My Back Yard

 Winter Bliss

 I think that word, bliss, is over-used this days.
 I see it everywhere.
-In blog posts (ahem, like this one), in books and in the name of a popular online magazine.
+In blog posts (ahem, like this one), in books, and online magazines.
 Bliss this... bliss that.

-But let's be honest most of life isn't bliss.
-Or maybe it's just mine.
-Maybe you're all living in bliss while I'm living through the chores, routines, service and obligations that make up my life as mother, wife, homemaker & homeschooler.
+Maybe you're all living in bliss while I'm living through the chores, routines, service, and obligations that make up my life as mother, wife, homemaker & homeschooler.
 Don't get me wrong, my days are filled with many moments of joy and an overall undercurrent of contentment.
 Is that what people mean by bliss?

 But I can honestly say that this past weekend in the woods was filled with more moments of happiness than I'm apt to experience on an ordinary weekend.